GSU-Analytics/oracle-sql-training/Course_Introduction.md

 | **DDL** (Data Definition Language) | Define and modify the structure of database objects | `CREATE`, `ALTER`, `DROP` | `CREATE TABLE employees (employee_id INT PRIMARY KEY, first_name VARCHAR(50), last_name VARCHAR(50), hire_date DATE);` |
 | **DCL** (Data Control Language) | Control access to data within the database | `GRANT`, `REVOKE` | `GRANT SELECT, INSERT ON employees TO user_name;` |

+These topics fall outside the scope of this course, which is predominantly focused on querying data and generating reports.
+However, the primary textbook for this course, [Oracle SQL by Example, 4th Edition](https://learning.oreilly.com/library/view/oracle-sql-by/9780137047345/), contains additional information for those of you who wish to explore these topics.

 ## Module Structure